City Dads Group

 I received a new friend request on Facebook the other day, which, in and of itself, is not exactly newsworthy.
-However, the request was not from a freshly acquired acquaintance or forgotten childhood chum, as is usually the case, but from my 13-year-old son.
+However, the request was not from a freshly acquired acquaintance or forgotten childhood chum.
+It came from my 13-year-old son.
 His appearance in my inbox gave me pause.

-Technically, he is officially allowed to use Facebook, and we have had the discussions that all parents and children should have before signing one’s life away to social media.
+Technically, he is officially allowed to use Facebook.
+We’ve had the discussions all parents and children should have before signing one’s life away to social media.
 He knows about boundaries, privacy and bullies.
-Yet, I was suddenly unsure that he understood exactly what it means to join the digital masses.
+Yet, I was suddenly unsure he understood exactly what it means to join the digital masses.

 After all, this isn’t Little League; this is The Show.
 And said masses can be mean and ugly.
 Besides, cat videos are readily available anywhere — no need to sludge through social media to find them.